0x24D/voting-system/README.md

 * Setting up a campaign (with candidates) - D
 * List of voters for auditor - L (merged into develop)
-* Graphical results interface (for each campaign) - JW (in progress) ** When actually sending email, change _config.js to correct details.
+* Graphical results interface (for each campaign) - JW (in progress)

+## Notes:
+* When actually sending email, change _config.js to correct details.